Polys Haji-Ioannou: Safe Bulkers

-Haji-Ioannou serves as Chairman and Chief Executive Officer of the dry bulk shipping company Safe Bulkers Inc., a position he has held since its 2008 listing on the New York Stock Exchange.
-He is also the largest individual shareholder, holding approximately 27–28% of the company's outstanding shares, making Safe Bulkers effectively under his control.
+Haji-Ioannou is chairman and chief executive officer of the dry bulk shipping company Safe Bulkers Inc., a position he has held since its 2008 listing on the New York Stock Exchange.
+He is also the largest individual shareholder, holding approximately 27–28% of the company's shares, making Safe Bulkers effectively under his control.

 Net worth

 As of 2023, Haji-Ioannou’s net worth was estimated at around US$1.1 billion, according to Forbes.
 Other financial media, such as GoodReturns, have reported similar figures of US$1.2 billion.

 Personal life

 In 2001, Haji-Ioannou married Rosemarie Zoudrou; they have two children and reside in Monaco.